Maqi-x/AquilaOS/README.md

 ## Authors

-AquilaOS is a fork of the original AquilaOS operating system created by [Interpuce](https://github.com/Interpuce) fork is developed by @Maqi-x
+AquilaOS is a fork of the original AurorOS operating system created by [Interpuce](https://github.com/Interpuce) fork is developed by @Maqi-x

 ## Contributions